nekkik/Android-Project/README.md

 -------------------------------------------------------------
 WHAT I DID IN THE PROJECT ?

-ANSWER ---- > REGISTRATION (WHEN USER WILL CREATE A PROFILE ) , UPDATING USER INFRORMATION , DELETION OF USER INFROMATION.
+ANSWER ---- > REGISTRATION (WHEN USER WILL CREATE A PROFILE ), LOGIN, UPDATING USER INFRORMATION.

 -------------------------------------------------------------
 -------------------------------------------------------------